gedisony/plugin.video.reddit_viewer/README.md

 - Read user comments

 ##Modified Kore remote
-- Send any links to kodi from your android phone
+Use the modified kore remote to send any links to your android phone and have reddit_viewer parse the link.
 - Watch media supported by reddit viewer
 - No longer limited to youtube and vimeo